JivSTuban/TJ-Human-Resource/README.md

 ## Getting Started

-To get started with TJ's Human Resource System, follow these steps:
+To get started with TJ's Human Resource System:

+#### INSTALL CMAKE INTO YOUR SYSTEM

+and then:

 ### MAC